 All items are handmade in small batches with the highest quality wax prints to create stylish accessories you won't find anywhere else.

-African wax print hair clip in bronze.
-Four 12mm bezel circles house yellow, red, blue and brown ankara print sealed in resin.
+African print hair clip in bronze.
+Four 12mm bezel circles house ankara and red and yellow print, sealed in resin.

 Glorify your hair style with this dinky eclectic barrette clip, a nice little detail to spice your look!